For more information on booking a site/building at Corf please visit: www.corfcamp.org

 Further adult sleeping accommodation is available in the adjacent Colenutt Cabins.

 This is a new building that has been designed primarily for lectures, meetings, discussion groups, etc. that require a well-equipped facility with space for up to 60 people in the main meeting room and with three smaller seminar rooms for small meetings and discussion groups.

 Additionally the building contains toilets (including one for the physically disabled) and a well equipped kitchen suitable for providing drinks and light meals.

-Archery and Target Shooting may be practiced at Corf, but require the involvement of and supervision by qualified leaders; the Archery range is situated behind the Mitchell Centre.
+Archery is now situated on Site 37 near the East Car Park and Target Shooting is now inside the open area within the Mitchell Centre.
 The Archery equipment is available for hire at the campsite.
 Further details of both activities may be obtained from the Campsite Warden.

 For further information about Corf and details of the facilities, their availability, the hire charges and making bookings, please contact the following people as appropriate:

 You can find your way round Corf with our .pdf map!